Pedrolian/pokemon-party/README.md

 # pokemon-party
-Pokemon Party Tool to display to your livestream the pokemon in your party.
+Pokémon Party Tool to display to your livestream the Pokémon in your party.